Frequently Asked Questions about single sign-on

-Once you've configured and enabled SSO, Guru users can ONLY log in through the Identity Provider.
+Once you've turned on SSO for your team, Guru users can only log in through the Identity Provider.
 Admins can always log into Guru via username and password as a failsafe.

 What happens to users who are logged into Guru before SSO is enabled?

 If a user is logged in to Guru before SSO is enabled, they will not be automatically logged out, but will have to login through the Identity Provider upon their next login.